kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 A run will take roughly six to seven minutes.

 When the status of your run is `Succeeded`, your job has successfully finished executing.
-You can now proceed to view the logs that your project produced while it was running.
-To retrieve the logs file from the [location in DBFS where it was saved](#plan-your-projects-output), use the following `databricks CLI` command at your local command line with the `iris-databrick` conda environment activated:
+You can now view the logs that your project produced while it was running.
+To retrieve the log file from the [location in DBFS where it was saved](#plan-your-projects-output), use the following `databricks CLI` command at your local command line with the `iris-databrick` conda environment activated:

 ```bash
 databricks fs cp dbfs:/FileStore/iris-databricks/logs/info.log .